 MAF circuit short: Key-off, disconnect the MAF connector.
 Connect the Volt-Ohm-Milliammeter between MAF SIGNAL and MAF RETURN, then the MAF SIGNAL and vehicle ground.
-Should see a reading of 10,000 ohms or more.
-If not you could have a problem in your wiring or even the computer.
+We should see a reading of 10,000 ohms or more.
+If not you could have a problem with your wiring or even the computer.

 MAF Sensor Voltage: With the MAF sensor connected, probe the MAF sensor connector between MAF and the negative battery terminal and start the engine.
 It should read 0.20 to 1.5 volts.
 If not the MAF sensor may be broken.